StevanPataki99/MacOS-Personal-Setup/README.md

 - Before installation you must install Xcode command line tools
 - Install homebrew via terminal by running this command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+- Run command above in regular terminal and rosseta-terminal so i can install both x86_64 and arm64 applications via homebrew
 - Add home brew to path so homebrew installed programmes will be able to run from shell (this time i will run it in bash_profile but after zsh installation i need to run it again in zsh): `echo 'PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile`
 - To see if everything is working restart terminal and run: `brew doctor`
 - More info about homebrew in Notion file